 - Limit your teenagers' media consumption

 Television, computer, cell phone: excessive media consumption paralyzes many young people.
 Teenagers spend hours in front of devices, are immersed in the digital world, and no longer feel the joy of real life.
 However, strict bans are not a good solution.
 It is better to make an "agreement" with your child to use gadgets at a certain time and make sure that he definitely goes out for air during the day.
-Sufficient sleep is also very important to avoid overwork.
+An adequate amount of sleep is also very important to avoid overwork.

 When is it worth it (and whether) to seek professional help for teenagers